tsurdilo/my-temporal-dockercompose/README.md

 This setup targets more of production environments as it deploys each Temporal server role (frontend, matching, history, worker) in individual containers.
+The setup runs two instances (containers) for frontend, matching and history services.

 Each server role container exposes server metrics under its own port.
 We still set up and configure persistence (default and visibility) but instead of using the auto-setup image which also starts the server in single container, we run the persistence setup script, as well as